Acronyms

 - Black patients

-- A meta-analysis of trials using beta blockers in African-American patients found the following:
+- A meta-analysis of trials using beta-blockers in Black patients found the following:

-- Beta blockers did not significantly lower systolic blood pressure (SBP) when compared to placebo
+- Beta-blockers did not significantly lower SBP compared to placebo

-- Beta blockers lowered diastolic blood pressure (DBP) an average of 5.43 mmHg when compared to placebo
+- Beta-blockers lowered DBP an average of 5.43 mmHg compared to placebo

 - Compare to: